 How Much Time Before You Remarry?

-I was raising the issue of that stress – his being on vacation while I am not, the amount of time we spend together, my need for alone time.
+I was raising the issue of that stress – his being on vacation while I am not, the amount of time we spend together, my need for alone time to work.
 This is something that we talk about; my partner is clearly aware that I need to disappear into my head to write, and he is also aware that I’m used to being on my own.

 We’re happy with things as they are, for now.

 That I’m “not cut out for marriage” is a damning statement.
+It is an example of the ways we so easily define and ‘divide’ each other by marital status.
 On the receiving end of that remark, I felt judged.
 I felt as though I’d been deemed inferior, as though I was somehow incapable of whatever it takes to make marriage work.

 I refuse to be judged because I feel in no rush to remarry, or for that matter, a need.